 Nurses enter the profession of nursing with a desire to play an essential role on the front line of healthcare.
-They accomplish a tremendous variety of tasks involving patients; however, they’re also faced with tasks involving colleagues and the organizations for which they work in.
+They accomplish a tremendous variety of tasks involving patients; however, they’re also faced with tasks involving colleagues and the organizations in which they work.
 Dealing with multiple priorities that are in constant competition for their attention is stressful enough, but then add on their chronic high stress work environments.
 It’s no wonder that nurses feel overwhelmed and burned out.
-Here are some of the responsibilities constantly vying for nurses’ focus and attention: “Providing direct care in a highly complex environment.
+Here are some of the responsibilities constantly vying for nurses' focus and attention, per The Joint Commission, 2019:

 In a recently filmed interview, JohnMarc Alban, MS, RN, CPHIMS, RPI Certified Yellow Belt, Associate Director, Quality Measurement and Informatics, Division of Healthcare Quality Evaluation, The Joint Commission, spoke about ways that individual nurses can reduce some of the stress inherent to nurses’ schedules.
 He advocates “combating the stress of work and the potential for burnout [by being] very deliberate in your schedule.”
 The fact of the matter is that nurses typically don’t work a regular job with a 9-to-5 schedule, with regular hours off, including weekends and holidays.
 Likewise, the anticipated downtime inherent to other professions and industries just doesn’t exist in much of nursing.
 He advises “taking the time to plan and organize your days and your weeks and your holidays and your vacations, so that you’re doing the things that you need to, to be able to function.”
 In addition, sleep and exercise need to be a priority, as well as the effort to get “enough family time and time with your friends and socializing and really having that work-life balance.”
 According to Alban, “It may not necessarily be a regular Friday night or a Saturday night, it might be a Tuesday or Wednesday, when you and your friends might be available to just tap off your week and talk about how things are going, both in your work and your life in general” (Alban, 2019).